Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Experimental results

 This measurement was repeated for three different translation step sizes.
 For each step size, the experiment was cycled 10 times, and the resulting frequency shift averaged.
 By performing this measurement both at the center of the inhomogeneous Pr$^{3+}$ ensemble, as well as detuned by $3\;\mathrm{GHz}$, the dependence of the induced frequency change could be determined with respect to the slow-light effect.
-These measurements are shown in Fig.~\ref{fig:cav_modes}(b) for, respectively, the group velocities of $v_g \simeq c/7500$ and $v_g \simeq c/2790$.
+These measurements are shown in figure~\ref{fig:cav_modes}(b) for, respectively, the group velocities of $v_g \simeq c/7500$ and $v_g \simeq c/2790$.
 The frequency shift for each step size was also determined in the absence of the slow-light effect by detuning the laser by $\simeq 5.3\;\mathrm{THz}$.
 However, due to the large increase in the cavity FSR, bandwidth limitations precluded the use of the PDH method outlined above.
-The frequency change was instead determined by directly measuring the cavity modes in transmission before and after each translation step (see SM for additional details).
-These measurements are also included Fig.~\ref{fig:cav_modes}(b), denoted by the speed of light in Y$_2$SiO$_5$ of $v_g = c/1.8$.
+The frequency change was instead determined by directly measuring the cavity modes in transmission before and after each translation step (see appendix~\ref{sec:data_analysis} for further details).
+These measurements are also included in figure~\ref{fig:cav_modes}(b), denoted by the speed of light in Y$_2$SiO$_5$ of $v_g = c/1.8$.
 We note that this last measurement was also used to calibrate the angle of the crystal.

-This measurement shows that the frequency shift due to length changes scales inversely to the group velocity, and achieves a reduction in length-change sensitivity of almost four orders of magnitude at the center of the Pr$^{3+}$ ensemble.
+This measurement shows that the frequency shift due to length changes scales proportionally with the group velocity, and achieves a reduction in length-change sensitivity of almost four orders of magnitude at the center of the Pr$^{3+}$ ensemble.
 From this measurement, the minimal drift rate of our locking setup was found to be $0.55 \pm 0.06\;\mathrm{kHz}/s$.
 The principal limiting factors for these experiments, as will be discussed in detail below, originated from two distinct sources of atomic drift.
 Furthermore, the locking loop included a single-mode fiber which did not include any Doppler noise cancellation.
-Figure \ref{fig:oadev} shows the overlapped Allan deviation after linear drift subtraction, with a noise floor of $\sigma_y(\tau) = 4.6 \times 10^{-13}$.
-One possible explanation for this limit could be the polarization-maintaining fiber that is part of the locking loop (see Fig.~\ref{fig:exp}) which for a 25 m fiber has been shown to lead to frequency broadening up to $\sim 1.2$ kHz~\cite{ma1994}.
+Figure~\ref{fig:oadev} shows the overlapped Allan deviation after linear drift subtraction \cite{riley2008}, with a noise floor of $\sigma_y(\tau) = 4.6 \times 10^{-13}$ at an averaging time of $130\;\mathrm{ms}$.
+One possible explanation for this limit could be the polarization-maintaining fiber that is part of the locking loop (see figure~\ref{fig:exp}) which for a 25 m fiber has been shown to lead to frequency broadening up to $\sim 1.2$ kHz~\cite{ma1994}.